|Warranty length||1 Year|

 Dimensions (HWD): 136.5 x 71.1 x 15mm

-The revolutionary Acoustic Research M2 portable music player is designed for the discerning audiophile with tactile playback control and a 5" OGS multi-touch HD screen to take your music listening experience to a whole new level.
+The revolutionary Acoustic Research AR-M2 portable music player is designed for the discerning audiophile with tactile playback control and a 5" OGS multi-touch HD screen to take your music listening experience to a whole new level.

 High Res Audio Refined